SerendipMedia/serendip-js-sdk/README.md

 Endpoint-specific params should be passed with the params object.
 (Please note that the cliend_it and optional auth_token params will be added automatically to the call).

-The response will be returned as a generic object which in practive will hold the return data as defined in the <a href="https://serendip.3scale.net/docs">Active Docs</a>.
+The response will be returned as a generic object which in practice will hold the return data as defined in the <a href="https://serendip.3scale.net/docs">Active Docs</a>.

 In general, all Serendip API endpoints are defined as ‘GET’ methods, and hence the method parameter should not be overwritten.
 However, the support for other HTTP methods is provided here for future proof.